top of page

 DDS, MBA

-Dr. Rada is a Clinical Professor in the Department of Oral Medicine and Diagnostic Sciences at the University of Illinois College of Dentistry.
-He also maintains a private practice in LaGrange Illinois focusing on patients with special needs.
-Individuals with intellectual and developmental disabilities of all ages are cared for in his practice.
+Dr. Robert Rada, DDS, MBA is a Clinical Professor in the Department of Oral Medicine and Diagnostic Science at the University of Illinois College of Dentistry.
+He also maintains a private practice in La Grange, Illinois focusing on patients with special needs.
+Individuals with IDD of all ages are cared or in his practice.
 Advanced behavior management, anesthesia care and hospital dentistry are all part of his practice.
-Dr. Rada has facilitated many live patient courses to assist dentists and dental students in their learning to care for dental patients with special needs.
-He teaches in the Group Practice Clinics and currently has dental students rotate through his private practice and directs the Special Care Dentistry Track at UIC.
+Dr. Rada has facilitated many live patient courses to assist dentists and dental students in their learning to care for the patients with special needs.
+He teaches in the Group Practice Clinics and currently has dental students rotate through his private practice and directs the Special Care Dental Track at UIC.

 David Itzkoff